|Key Statistics 2018|

 - Promotion of high-value growth sectors

 The Council, via the bilateral Malaysia Country Committee, leads annual business missions to Kuala Lumpur, a signature annual program for more than 20 years.
 Over a two to three day period, Council delegates meet with the top leadership of the Malaysian government and thought leaders.
-Key discussion themes include sector-specific interests in Malaysia under the Trans-pacific Partnership (TPP), adoption of international standards and best practices, as well as leveraging Malaysia’s role in ASEAN and the “Asian Century.”
+Throughout the year, the Council plans engagements with the Malaysian government and U.S. Embassy in Kuala Lumpur.

-The Council regularly host events and dialogues with Malaysian government leaders including the Prime Minister, Minister of International Trade and Industry, Minister of Foreign Affairs, and Central Bank (Bank Negara) Governor in cities throughout the U.S. The Council also facilitates high level business to business industry-focused dialogues between U.S. and Malaysian corporate leaders and supports Malaysia Industrial Development Authority’s (MIDA) annual investments missions to the U.S.
+The Council also regularly host events and dialogues with Malaysian government leaders including the Prime Minister and Minister of International Trade and Industry while visiting the U.S. The Council also facilitates high level business to business industry-focused dialogues between U.S. and Malaysian corporate leaders and supports Malaysia Industrial Development Authority’s (MIDA) annual investments missions to the U.S.

 Success Stories and Highlights in Malaysia